data-iitd/TechTrack/README.md

 The base code for this repository has been taken from https://github.com/allenai/propara

 # TechTrack
-The TechTrack dataset is track properties of diverse set of entities in technical procedural documents.
-For more details, read the [Thesis paper](SaranshGoyal.pdf).
+The TechTrack dataset is track properties of diverse set of entities in technical procedural documents. <!--For more details, read the [Thesis paper](SaranshGoyal.pdf).>

 To have a better understanding of the model and the dataset, go through the Thesis paper.
 To understand the format of the dataset, refer to the ProPara dataset:
 ```